 ▢ Is there a secondary class format (lab or conference) associated with the course?

 ▢ Indicate any additional class format info, 254 character limit.
+Use this field to provide additional details about the remote or hybrid modality.
 Include any non-traditional pedagogical models, e.g., Skype, community-based field work, division III field work, flipped classroom, context-based learning through field trips, etc.

 ▢ Options for grading: